Ionian Islands

 Lefkada – Kefalonia

 5 nights minimum on each island and preferably more.
-From Lefkada you can also visit the island of Meganisi or even explore parts of the Epirus region of the Mainland, which is a fascinating part of Greece.
+From Lefkada, you can also visit the island of Meganisi or even explore parts of the Epirus region of the Mainland, which is a fascinating part of Greece.

 Zakythnos